bayareala8s/training/data-structures-algorithms-python/Module-2/Arrays/two_sum/README.md

 By using a hash map, we efficiently solve the problem in O(n) time complexity, where n is the number of elements in the array.
 The visual diagrams help illustrate each step of the process, showing how we build and use the hash map to find the solution.

+The space complexity of the provided solution to the "Two Sum" problem is O(n), where n is the number of elements in the input array `nums`.
+Here's a detailed explanation:

+### Space Complexity Analysis

+1. **Dictionary `num_to_index`**:
+   - The dictionary `num_to_index` is used to store each element of the array and its corresponding index.
+   - In the worst case, where no two elements sum up to the target until the last element is processed, all n elements of the array will be stored in the dictionary.
+   - Therefore, the space required for the dictionary is O(n).

+2. **Additional Variables**:
+   - The function uses a few additional variables (`i`, `num`, `complement`) which all require constant space.
+   - However, these do not depend on the input size and therefore contribute O(1) to the space complexity.

+### Total Space Complexity

+Combining the space required for the dictionary and the constant space for the additional variables, the total space complexity of the solution is:

+\[ \text{Space Complexity} = O(n) \]

+This means that the space used by the algorithm grows linearly with the size of the input array.

+### Detailed Breakdown

+1. **Input Array**: The space used by the input array `nums` is not considered part of the algorithm's space complexity because it is given as input.
+2. **Dictionary**: Stores up to `n` key-value pairs, where `n` is the number of elements in `nums`.
+3. **Variables**: A constant number of extra variables, which do not grow with the input size.

+### Conclusion

+The space complexity of the provided solution is O(n) due to the usage of the dictionary `num_to_index` to store the indices of the elements seen so far.
+This space complexity is optimal for this approach, as it allows us to achieve the desired O(n) time complexity for finding the two indices that sum up to the target.